w3c-fedid/FedCM/src/proposal.md

 ## The Intermediate States

-There are a large number of mid-game states between the opening and the endgame for WebID.
+There are a large number of mid-game states between the opening and the endgame for FedCM.

 It is unclear to us how many of these are sustainable/desirable long-term, and how they will evolve, but their existence for a non-trivial amount of time is non-neglectable.